YetAnotherNick a year ago

 Some people are clueless about the foreign policy and the geopolitical reality in Asia and take the status quo regional power balance as a given.

-rtkwe 2 months ago
+rtkwe a year ago

 Not on the I want it to fail side but my main question is why we put this water intensive industry in Arizona instead of further east where water is less stressed as a resource?